Designing Proposal Distributions for Particle Filters using Integrated Nested Laplace Approximation: Introduction

+The bootstrap particle filter \parencite{bpf}, a widely used variant, draws particles directly from the prior distribution or transition distribution.
+However, a notable limitation of this approach is that particles drawn at time \( t \), denoted \( h_{t} \), are not necessarily aligned with the corresponding observed data point \( y_{t} \).
+As a result, this can lead to inefficiencies in representing the target distribution accurately.

+To address these challenges, several extensions to the bootstrap particle filter algorithm have been developed.
+One example is the Rao-Blackwellised Particle Filter (RBPF) \parencite{rbpf}, which improves estimation accuracy by marginalizing out specific components of the state process, applying the particle filter only to a lower-dimensional component.
+This approach reduces variability in the estimates but is primarily applicable to models with a partially linear and Gaussian structure \parencite{johansen2012exact}.
+There is also the auxiliary particle filter that was introduced in \textcite{apf} to improve upon the bootstrap particle filter especially when the data points are very informative i.e the signal-to-noise ratio is relatively high and it includes an auxiliary variable construction.
+Various improvements to the auxiliary particle filter are available like \parencite{apf2,apf5,apf3,apf4,johansen2008note,whiteley2010recent}.

-Laplace approximation can be used to locate the modes of the unnormalized optimal sampling distribution, assuming it is log-concave, so that a Gaussian or an over-dispersed t-distribution is fitted around each of these modes.
-Locating the modes requires using an optimisation algorithm, such as the Newton-Raphson method, for each particle which is not practical from a computational perspective \cite{int0} \cite[Chapter 4]{int1}.
-Further, making a Gaussian approximation can also be done using a Taylor expansion but it is not efficient if the optimal kernel is heavy-tailed or not close to a Gaussian \cite[Chapter 10]{Chopin2020}.
+The \emph{optimal} proposal distribution $p(h_t \mid h_{t-1}, y_t) $ minimizes the variance of the importance weights conditional on all previous latent variables $h_{1:t-1}$ and all observations up to time step $t$, $y_{1:t}$ \parencite{int3}.
+Apart from a few models such as the linear Gaussian state-space model, sampling from the optimal distribution is not possible.
+Hence, Laplace approximation can be used to locate the modes of the unnormalized optimal sampling distribution, assuming it is log-concave, so that a Gaussian or an over-dispersed $t$-distribution is fitted around each of these modes.
+Locating the modes requires using an optimisation algorithm, such as the Newton-Raphson method, for each particle which is not practical from a computational perspective \parencite{int0} and \parencite[Chapter 4]{int1}.
+Further, making a Gaussian approximation can also be done using a Taylor expansion but it is not efficient if the optimal kernel is heavy-tailed or not close to a Gaussian \parencite[Chapter 10]{Chopin2020}.